Brain Fog. They Missed the Traumatic Brain Injury.

 What They Called It

 The same explanations I’d been hearing for years: stress, anxiety, maybe the cognitive effects of chronic pain.
-Someone even suggested I see a pain psychologist and pain psychiatrist.
+One doctor even referred me to a pain psychologist and pain psychiatrist.

-They never asked whether the fog might have a measurable cause.
-It was treated as something that came along with everything else, not something worth investigating on its own.
+No one asked whether the fog had a measurable cause.
+It came along with everything else.
+No one investigated it on its own.

 Did anyone ever think to look for yours?